 The best practice is to either start over from scratch by completely redoing the lawn, or implement a process called “overseeding.”
 Overseeding is done with a power rake (you can rent one from a hardware store) and then broadcasting seed.
 Press the seed into the loosened soil with a leaf rake, and add starter fertilizer and water.

 Do you need topsoil for hydroseeding?

-After preparing the site, adding 4-6 inches of the proper topsoil is necessary.
-We recommend a loamy topsoil mix.
+If your site has no topsoil, we recommend adding up to 4 inches of quality topsoil.
+We use a loamy topsoil mix.
 This soil will help provide nutrients to the lawn.
-A soil test can give you an idea of the nutrients in the soil as well as the pH level.
+If you are unsure of the quality of your soil, a soil test can give you an idea of the nutrients in the soil as well as the pH level.
 These results will give you an idea of what needs to be corrected including acidity and alkalinity.
 You can also add soil amendments and adjust fertility.

 Can I hydroseed my own lawn?

 Hydroseeding is an affordable and fairly simple way to install a lawn,but involves a lot of work and can be a complicated process.

 We have a step-by-step guide to DIY hydroseeding here, but we’ll cover some must-do’s and don’ts here.

 DO conduct a soil test.
 Skipping a soil test is like skipping breakfast.
 While it seems like you can do without, it’s incredibly important to the health of your lawn!
 Soil tests can reveal pH issues that often happen on construction sites.

 DO your homework.
 Hydroseeding “slurries” are made up of different combinations of seed, mulch, fertilizer, soil amendments, and water.
 These mixtures vary based on climates.
 What works on one building site may not work for yours.
 Make sure you are choosing the right mixture for the job.